chandana105/foodit-mobile-app/README.md

 - HOC VEG restaurant
 - cuisines display in slice
 - if no filtered / resList length is 0 in starting or on fitlers :- display No Restaurants Text.
-- TODO: onRefresh of Flatlist (to fetch new list of restaurants if user wants)
-- TODO: To show infinte number of rest's not only 10 (ie only of page1)

 ### restaurant Details page :-